-At ActionAid, sponsors and sponsored chidren have a strong connection despite the georgraphical distance between them.
+At ActionAid, sponsors and sponsored chidren have a strong connection despite the geographical distance between them.

-This relationship is bolstered by the exchange of letters and drawings between the sponsor and the sponsored child.
+This relationship is bolstered by the exchange of letters and drawings between the sponsor and their sponsored child.

 Explore some top tips on writing a letter to your sponsored child today.

 Writing to your sponsored child during the coronavirus crisis